Kenja Communication: Apprehended violence orders

-Case number one

 Senior members of Kenja Communication were cross-examined in a court case involving a father and his daughter, who made serious charges of sexual molestation against Dyers.
 The Kenja members' claim to have been assaulted by the father was rejected by the court and the charges against the man were dropped.

-Jan Hamilton

 Jan Hamilton was cross-examined in a court case involving an alleged attempt to threaten a young girl, who had made serious sexual allegations against her husband, Ken Dyers, prior to his suicide.
 On 26 August 2008, the young lady, formerly a member of the Kenja group, successfully secured an AVO against the co-founder of the group.
 Jan Hamilton was ordered not to stalk, harass, or intimidate the woman as part of a two-year AVO.
 The magistrate forwarded details of the trial to the attorney general, requesting an investigation on criminal grounds for perverting the course of justice.
 Hamilton vigorously denied the allegations and indicated she would appeal against the decision, but no appeal was made to the AVO and she was ordered to pay the legal costs of the victim, totalling $37,500.

 Popular culture

-Beyond Our Ken

 The Kenja group was the subject of the 2008 documentary Beyond Our Ken, directed by Luke Walker and Melissa Maclean.
 The film was nominated for Best Documentary in 2008 by the Australian Film Institute and Film Critics Circle of Australia.
 Beyond Our Ken was voted the third-most popular documentary at the Melbourne International Film Festival.

 The international premiere of Beyond Our Ken at Toronto's Hot Docs Canadian International Documentary Festival generated controversy when Kenja flew from Australia to protest at the screenings.

-Department of Defence

 Network 10 reported that a Department of Defence spokesperson had made the following statement in relation to the yearly advertisements placed in Fairfax Press newspapers: "The Army will contact Kenja Communication shortly to issue a notice to cease and desist using the Army's Rising Sun badge".

-Stateless

 The Australian Broadcasting Corporation and Screen Australia produced an original drama series called Stateless.
 It was inspired by the Cornelia Rau case and depicted the main character escaping a suburban cult, but never directly named the organisation.